MicrosoftDocs/azure-dev-docs/articles/javascript/includes/azure-cli-cosmos-db-get-keys.md

 ms.date: 08/08/2022
 ---

-## Get the Cosmos DB keys for your resource
+## Get the Azure Cosmos DB keys for your resource

 Retrieve the keys for this instance with the [az cosmosdb keys list](/cli/azure/cosmosdb/keys#az-cosmosdb-keys-list) command: